TrueGoric/k8s-insider/README.md

 ## What
 Originally a workaround that got out of hand, k8s-insider is a one-stop-shop for accessing your development kubernetes cluster networked resources.

+## Features
+ - Dynamic IP assignment
+ - Automatic detection of service and pod CIDRs for:
+   - Flannel (installed with Helm/CLI)
+   - Cilium (installed with Helm/CLI)
+ - DNS resolution for pods and services

+## Upcoming features
+ - NAT-free routing
+ - IPv6 support

 ## Requirements
 TODO